Brincidofovir

 Brincidofovir, sold under the brand name Tembexa, is an antiviral drug used to treat smallpox.
 Brincidofovir is a prodrug of cidofovir.
 Conjugated to a lipid, the compound is designed to release cidofovir intracellularly, allowing for higher intracellular and lower plasma concentrations of cidofovir, effectively increasing its activity against dsDNA viruses, as well as oral bioavailability.

 The most common side effects include diarrhea, nausea, vomiting, and abdominal pain.
+It carries an FDA-mandated black box warning of an increased risk of death with extended use.

 Brincidofovir was approved for medical use in the United States in June 2021.

 Medical uses

-Brincidofovir is indicated for the treatment of human smallpox disease caused by variola virus.
+Brincidofovir is indicated for the treatment of human smallpox disease caused by the variola virus.

-Mechanism of Action
+Mechanism of action

-Brincidofovir is a pro-drug that is composed of cidofovir, conjugated with a lipid molecule.
+Brincidofovir is a prodrug that is composed of cidofovir conjugated with a lipid molecule.
 The lipid aspect of the molecule takes on the action of endogenous lysophosphatidyl choline, which then is able to enter cells in the body which are infected with smallpox.
 Once the infected cell takes in the drug, the drug cleaves to generate cidofovir.
-Cidofovir is then consequently phosphorylated to yield Cidofovir Diphosphate, which is the active drug.
-Cidofovir diphosphate arises from two key mechanisms.
-Firstly, cidofovir diphosphate inhibits the variola virus's DNA-polymerase mediated DNA synthesis.
-The second mechanism is that the drug acts as an acyclic nucleotide and incorporates itself into the viral DNA chain, which then stops viral DNA synthesis.
+Cidofovir is then consequently phosphorylated to yield cidofovir diphosphate, which is the active drug.
+Cidofovir diphosphate inhibits the variola virus' DNA polymerase-mediated DNA synthesis.
+The drug acts as an acyclic nucleotide and incorporates itself into the viral DNA chain, which then stops viral DNA synthesis.

 Pharmacokinetics

 The oral bioavailability of Brincidofovir is 13.4% as a tablet and 16.8% in a suspension.
 The metabolism of the drug is as such: once the drug enters the target infected cell, Brincidofovir's phosphodiester bond is then hydrolyzed to generate cidofovir which is then phosphorylated to the active cidofovir diphosphate.
-The volume of distribution of the drug is 1230 L. Brincidofovir is almost entirely absorbed in plasma.
+The volume of distribution of the drug is 1230 L.